qurami/smart-notes-api-quickstart/README.md

 }
 ```

-#### Generate a token to login into Embeddable Virtual Tutor for an external user
+#### Generate a token for external users to access the Embeddable Virtual Tutor

 The embeddableVirtualTutorID can be found in the [Smart Notes Manager app](https://manager.smart-notes.extrai.app) > Menu: Embed Virtual Tutor > Tab: Embedding > Click on: Copy Virtual Tutor ID.